Meghasha123tt/Accordion/README.md

 # Accordion
-Using HTML,CSS and JavaScript, I have provided accordion functionality to the code
+Using HTML,CSS and JavaScript, I have provided accordion functionality to the code.
+I have added JavaScript in HTML file only.